 Southern Constellations: The Poetics of the Non-Aligned

 7 March – 31 August 2019, Museum of Contemporary Art Metelkova, Ljubljana.
-The exhibition in Moderna galerija will focuse on the Non-Aligned Movement (NAM); more precisely it will emphasize the ideas, ideals and principles of the movement, particularly in close connection with its cultural policies and place them in a contemporary context with the question: Could there be a non-aligned contemporaneity?
-And if so, what would it be like?
+The Non-Aligned Movement (NAM) was a transnational political project, a coalition of small and middle-sized states, mostly former colonies and developing countries, from the global south or the Third World.
+It was formed in 1961 in Yugoslavia at the Belgrade summit.
+The NAM represented the first major disruption in the Cold World map, a quest for alternative political alliances, for “alternative mondialisation”.
+The exhibition Southern Constellations: The Poetics of the Non-Aligned emphasizes the ideas, ideals and principles of the movement, particularly in close connection with its cultural policies and place them in a contemporary context with the question: Could there be a non-aligned contemporaneity?

 New Mappings of Europe is a two-year collaborative project of four different art and cultural institutions from Serbia, Slovenia, Austria and the United Kingdom, which will generate knowledge about the migrants’ cultural heritage in Europe and make cultural and art institutions more accessible to local communities of migrants of the first and second generations as well as to the new communities of asylum seekers and refugees.
 The project consists of four exhibitions, accompanied by a rich public mediation programme, artist residencies, a common web platform, and an international conference.
 The aim of the project is twofold: on the one hand to deal with past phenomena related to migrations, and on the other, to link these phenomena to current migrations.